 Again a BMC in this instance largely depends on the type (HT vs AT vs MT) as well as the brand of tires.
 Not all tires are created equal and each manufacturer uses its own molds which could differ substantially.
 More aggressive threads will make them closer to the body which means more rub.

 If you want to avoid the body mount chop, try to stay with a max of 9-inch wide wheels with 30 or 35 mm offset (in addition to the lift).
 Your wheel offset is a huge factor to consider if you want to avoid a BMC.

-Many F250 owners running this setup report that, as long as you properly push in or trim the fender liner in the front, you will still get a little rub sometimes when turning full lock and moving.
+Many owners running this setup report that, as long as you properly push in or trim the fender liner in the front, you will still get a little rubbing when turning at full lock or when reversing.

 Fitting a custom front bumper will solve a lot of these problems though.

 Let’s now look at another tire option in the form of 295s